digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * How is responsive design different from adaptive design?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?
+  Yes, translate do not cause the browser to repaint when it is used, which if you're looking for the best performance is undoubtly better.

 #### JS Questions: